jdselwyn/Coryphopterus_RAD/README.md

 | Mean Missing (Loci) | 6.5% ± 3.6% | 6.5% ± 3.6% | 8% ± 4% | % ± % |
 | Range Missing (Loci) | 0% - 15% | 0% - 15% | 0% - 15% | % - % |

 A and B are for all intents and purposes identical.
 C is better than either.
+Try going harder earlier on the SNPs?? - but still not keeping as many as I'd like....